This blog may contain affiliate links. Read our disclosure policy for more info.

 Te Anau is easily accessible from Queenstown with a 2-hour drive (with good road conditions).
 Te Anau is also about 2 hours from Invercargill.

-What is the road like along the drive from Te Anau to Milford Sound?
+What is the road like on the drive from Te Anau to Milford Sound?

 There are areas where the road is narrow, there are one-lane bridges, and it can get very steep.
 Drive carefully and cautiously especially next to the steep cliff edges!

-This list is in order of the stops from Te Anau driving towards Milford Sound.
+Above is a map in order of the stops from Te Anau driving towards Milford Sound.

 Te Anau Downs is actually the start of the Milford Track hike.
 Here is where a boat picks up anxious hikers to take them to the start of the trail.
 But for those not hiking, it also is a really pretty lake with a fun jetty to walk out onto.